aws-samples/aws-do-eks/Container-Root/eks/deployment/hpc/do-gromacs/README.md

-# do-gromacs - A Gromacs container built and manaed with the Do framwork
+# do-gromacs - A Gromacs container built with the Do framework
 This project buils a container with an embedded [Gromacs](https://gromacs.org) moleucular dynamics pipeline which runs both locally or on Kubertnetes.

 ## Prerequisites